crossminer/maracas/docs/detections.md

 A type removes its original superclass.
 Castings might result in a compilation error.
 Subtypes won't be able to access superclass fields and methods anymore.
-Method overridings of the removed superclass methods also raise a compilation error (cf. *JLS 13.4.4*).
+Method overriding of the removed superclass methods also raise a compilation error (cf. *JLS 13.4.4*).

 **Detection**